On the time consistency of collective preferences: Introduction

 \section{Introduction}

-This paper develops a model of collective dynamic decisions made by time consistent agents with different discount factors.
+This paper develops a framework for constructing collective preferences from the Pareto optimal consumption and saving decisions of time consistent individuals with heterogeneous discount factors.
 One of the main issues addressed in this framework is whether the aggregation of heterogeneous time preferences necessarily implies time inconsistency.
-This kind of aggregation problem has been long recognized, but it still poses challenges.
-For instance, \citet{dumas89} shows that difficulties in modelling aggregate behavior in the presence of heterogeneity may arise even in a two-agent setting with homogeneous discount factors.
-The study by \citet{gollierzeckh05} takes a more general approach and analyzes an exchange economy composed of a finite group of consumers with constant but heterogeneous discount factors.
-They show that Paretian aggregation of individual preferences does not yield in general a constant aggregate discount rate.
-Optimality implies that individual shares of a common consumption stream change over time, which allows to define an aggregate discount rate.
-Collective impatience is a weighted average of individual discount rates, with weights being proportional to individual \emph{tolerance for consumption fluctuations} (a concept similar to ``risk tolerance'' when agents have preferences over stochastic consumption streams).
-Pareto optimality also dictates that the more impatient members get a higher share earlier in time, and the more tolerant agents bear a larger share of aggregate fluctuations.
+This aggregation problem has been long recognized, but it still poses challenges to researchers.
+For instance, \citet{dumas89} shows that difficulties in modelling aggregate behavior in the presence of heterogeneity may even arise in a two-agent setting with homogeneous discount factors.
+A more general approach has been taken by \citet{gollierzeckh05} in the analysis of a pure exchange economy composed of a finite group of agents with different discount factors.
+They show that Paretian aggregation of individual preferences does not generally yield a constant aggregate discount rate.
+In fact, optimality implies that the individual shares of a common consumption stream change over time, which allows to define an aggregate discount rate.
+Collective impatience is a weighted average of individual discount rates, with weights that are proportional to the agents' \emph{tolerance for consumption fluctuations} (a concept similar to risk tolerance when agents have preferences over stochastic consumption streams).